Piggy (2022 film): Plot

 Pedro, a friend of the missing girls, introduces Sara to marijuana and reveals that he knows she was lying about not being at the pool.
 The townspeople suspect he is responsible for the girls' disappearance, and Sara promises to disclose what she saw if he is arrested.
 A hysterical Elena attacks Sara before Pedro reveals her truth to the crowd.
 The Civil Guard takes Sara for questioning.
 She succumbs to their pressure and begins to tell them information, but the sudden onset of her period prevents further interrogation.

 Unbeknownst to Sara and Asun, the kidnapper has come to their home and attacked Sara's father.
 Sara and Asun have a heated argument, during which the kidnapper incapacitates Asun and takes Sara to an abandoned warehouse.
 There, Sara discovers Roci and Claudia, who are still alive but have been gagged and are hanging by their wrists.
 She attempts to untie them, but the kidnapper returns before she can complete the task.
 She discovers Maca's decomposing body and is found by the kidnapper, who embraces her.
 He encourages her to kill the two girls with his knife, but she attacks him instead.
 He accidentally fires his shotgun, blowing off Claudia's hand.
 Sara grapples with the kidnapper and kills him after biting a chunk out of his neck.
-She grabs the shotgun and contemplates killing her former bullies, but she shoots the ropes suspending them.
-She leaves them.
-As she walks along a road, she encounters Pedro on a motorbike and rides with him back to town.
+She grabs the shotgun and contemplates killing her former bullies, but instead shoots the ropes suspending them and leaves.
+As Sara walks along a road, she encounters Pedro on a motorbike and rides with him back to town.